Wages & Benefits

-Factories may fail to fulfill this obligation for a variety of reasons, such as not paying sufficient overtime premiums or making illegal deductions from workers’ pay.
-In some cases, underpayments can be hard to detect or go unnoticed by workers, as pay calculations are complicated or may not be clearly communicated.
+Factories may fail to fulfill these obligations in a variety of ways, such as not paying sufficient overtime premiums or making illegal deductions from workers’ pay.
+In some cases, underpayments can be hard to detect or go unnoticed by workers, as pay calculations can be complex or may not be clearly communicated.

 We require suppliers to pay at least the legal minimum or industry wage, whichever is higher.
 When violations are found (either by our internal team of Supplier Sustainability specialists, or by ILO Better Work), the facility must remedy the situation.
 If wage violations are found and the supplier fails to properly remediate, we will implement consequences up to and including termination of our relationship with that supplier.

 To monitor that workers receive the full wages and benefits they have earned, our Supplier Sustainability team reviews factory records, interviews management and workers, and provides training on policies and practices.
 This includes assessing such factors as production quotas and piece rates, wage calculations and statements, contract terms, and leave and holidays.

 We have also conducted wage studies in our supply chain multiple times in order to assess wages paid against various local and international frameworks.
 In data collected from a selection of our suppliers, we found wages met legal minimum wage requirements and in many cases exceeded local norms.
 To help confirm the accuracy of this baseline study, we engaged an independent third party to verify the process and findings.